cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 - Application Administrator
 - Cloud Application Administrator

 Throughout this document, this list of highly privileged roles is referenced in numerous baseline policies.
-Agencies should consider this list a foundational reference and apply respective baseline policies to additional Azure AD roles as necessary.
+Agencies should consider this list a foundational reference and apply respective baseline policies to additional Microsoft Entra ID roles as necessary.

 ## Conditional Access Policies

-Numerous policies in this baseline rely on Azure AD Conditional Access.
+Numerous policies in this baseline rely on Microsoft Entra ID Conditional Access.
 Conditional Access is a feature that allows administrators to limit access to resources using conditions such as user or group membership, device, IP location, and real-time risk detection.
-This section provides guidance and tools when implementing baseline policies which rely on Azure AD Conditional Access.
+This section provides guidance and tools when implementing baseline policies which rely on Microsoft Entra ID Conditional Access.

 As described in Microsoft’s literature related to conditional access policies, CISA recommends initially setting a policy to **Report-only** when it is created and then performing thorough hands-on testing to help prevent unintended consequences before toggling the policy from **Report-only** to **On**.
 The policy will only be enforced when it is set to **On**.
 One tool that can assist with running test simulations is the [What If tool](https://learn.microsoft.com/en-us/entra/identity/conditional-access/what-if-tool).
 Microsoft also describes [Conditional Access insights and reporting](https://learn.microsoft.com/en-us/entra/identity/conditional-access/howto-conditional-access-insights-reporting) that can assist with testing.